NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Methodology

-Having identified the principal style directions that must be preserved and shown that weight-based merging fails to protect them, we now introduce our projection-based formulation.
-We inject the content LoRA into the style LoRA, as style representations are inherently more fragile and easily overwritten than structural or semantic features~\cite{gatys2016image, huang2017arbitrary, li2017universal}.
-As demonstrated in Sec.~\ref{sec:disc}, this design preserves stylistic consistency while retaining content-specific information.
+Having identified the dominant style directions and observed that weight-based merging does not explicitly account for their interactions, we introduce a projection-based formulation to modulate cross-LoRA contributions.
+We inject the content LoRA into the style LoRA, as style representations are typically more sensitive to perturbations, and preserving them is critical for visual fidelity.